In watching his 7-year-old sister Alivia recognize and manage her emotions, my 3.5-year-old son Derek learned how to identify and share his.

 She modeled and he followed.

-I knew the Time-In ToolKit was making a difference in our home, but I had no idea just how much all of this was sinking in for our youngest son until he shocked us all one-morning last week.
+I knew the Time-In ToolKit was making a difference in our home, but I had no idea just how much all of this was sinking in for our youngest son until he shocked us all one morning.

 I initially got the Time-In-Toolkit for my daughter Alivia, who has both Spinal Muscular Atrophy and the inattentive type of ADHD.
 As a result of this, she has difficulty regulating her frequent “big emotions.”